We’re glad you asked.

 How does your web development process work?

-We like to start each project off by working with you to answer a number of questions about the underlying reason that you’re looking for build a new website.
+We like to start each project off by working with you to answer a number of questions about the underlying reason that you’re looking to build a new website.
 This is either done via a phone call, or a meeting, or by having you complete our Website Brainstorming Worksheet (which you can download as part of our FREE Website Planning Toolkit).

 This helps us to collect and identify important pieces of information like goals, competitors and your vision for the website.